Nail Salon Loyalty Programme: Rebook More Clients

 Source: Zenoti 2025 Beauty & Wellness Benchmark Report

-That rebooking gap—40% vs 69%—represents thousands of dollars in lost revenue each month.
-A loyalty program bridges that gap by giving clients a reason to return to your salon instead of trying the new place down the street.
+That rebooking gap — 40% vs 69% — represents thousands of dollars in lost revenue each month.
+And according to Zenoti’s consumer research, 73% of customers are more likely to choose a salon that offers a loyalty programme.
+A loyalty program bridges the rebooking gap by giving clients a concrete reason to return to your salon instead of trying the new place down the street.

 The Math Behind Nail Salon Loyalty